 When will the Form Letter come and what is in it?

 The Form Letter will arrive in your regular mail a week or so after "The Box" arrives--10 days after arrival is the average, but it can come sooner or 2 to 3 weeks after arrival.
 (You can find a copy of the current form letter in the Page, The Form Letter.
-The brochure that is included from MWRGL about hotels and other things is at Friends and Family Brochure OCT-2016.pdf.)
-This form letter is full of info and you will need it to get the vehicle/gate pass if you are driving onto the RTC for PIR, so keep it in a safe place.
-It includes your recruit's address, so now you can mail out all the letters you have been writing.
+The brochure that is included from MWRGL about hotels and other things is at RTC Friends and Family Brochure July 2017 rev.pdf.)
+The form letter includes your recruit's address, so now you can mail out all the letters you have been writing.
 There is more on this in Letter Writing & Fun Stuff/Questionnaires to send to your Recruit.

 Sarge has a taxi service and he is a wealth of information and has a meet and greet at the Lakehurst Event Center in Waukegan the night before PIR (go to http://www.mynavytaxi.com/events.html to RSVP).
 His cell number is 847-212-0246.
 His M&G and services have been getting great reviews.
 Find Sarge on N4M as OldSarge.